Adobe-Marketing-Cloud/aem-ldap-tutorial/step-04/tutorial-04-example-idp.md

 Step 04 - Creating your own IDP
 -------------------------------
 In this step we show you how to create your own IDP.
 The IDP provided in this example is very simple as it reads the authorizable data from a JSON file.
-The sample data in [authorizables.json](authorizables.json) provides the crews of 2 fictivous spaceships.
+The sample data in [authorizables.json](authorizables.json) provides the crews of 2 fictional spaceships.

 The code for the new IDP is located in the [example-idp](example-idp/) directory.
 The majority of the code is in the [JsonFileIdentityProvider.java](example-idp/src/main/java/com/adobe/gems/exampleidp/impl/JsonFileIdentityProvider.java) class.
 The code is very simple and should be self explanatory.